kmehltretter82/frama-c-linux/README.md

 **[ACSL](https://frama-c.com/acsl.html)** (*ANSI/ISO C Specification Language*)
 properties.
 Plug-ins can also collaborate via their APIs.

+## Linux kernel corpus

+The fork includes `frama-c-script kernel-corpus`, which runs one Frama-C process per translation unit using exact Kbuild commands and records a machine-readable failure taxonomy.
+The initial pinned `x86_64` corpus improved from 1/21 to 21/21 unmodified Linux translation units reaching a typed AST.
+See [KERNEL.md](KERNEL.md#current-measured-status) for the reproducible command, scope, caveats, and next work.

 ## Installation

 Installation packages for Linux and macOS are available on